renovatebot/renovate/lib/manager/cocoapods/readme.md

 #### Do the package files contain any "constraints" on the parent language (e.g. supports only v3.x of Python) or platform (Linux, Windows, etc) that should be used in the lookup procedure?

-Cocoapods supports only mac platform.
+Cocoapods supports only mac platform but there can be different target OSes.

 ---

 #### Will users need the ability to configure language or other constraints using Renovate config?

-I would add an option to check dependencies with only specific swift version.
+No

 ## Artifacts